BrandonERivera/Weather-Website/README.md

 I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
 ```
+This weather website is to demonstrate the use of web api's and also futher shows the use of creatingelements within the javascript file rather then the html file
 ## Installations
 N/A